Categories: Uncategorized

 Yes.
 Combing policies—known as “stacking” multiple policies onto multiple vehicles—is allowed.
 As of January 1, 2008, Colorado insurance companies cannot include “anti-stacking” language in policies to prevent individuals from stacking, thereby reducing the total amount available.
 In other words, if you are paying premiums on three separate $100,000 UM/UIM policies for three vehicles, you may “stack” them for $300,000 in coverage total.

-If you’ve been injured by an uninsured, underinsured or unknown driver, send us a message or give us a call at (303) 575-9390 today to make sure your rights are protected.
+Have you been injured by an uninsured, underinsured or unknown driver?
+Send us a message or give us a call at (303) 575-9390 today to make sure your rights are protected.